mmmorris1975/aws-runas/README.md

 If necessary, the ARN for an MFA token can be provided via the `-M` command line option.

     $ aws-runas [-M mfa serial] arn:aws:iam::1234567890:role/my-role terraform plan

+### Running in EC2 metadata service mode

+As of version 1.1.0 aws-runas now supports the ability to mimic the EC2 instance profile credential provider, which should allow properly configured SDK clients to obtain role credentials from a local HTTP endpoint.
+This will enable use cases where a developer wishes to execute their code via an IDE, but it's cumbersome to setup the execution environment to use aws-runas in the traditional "wrapper" mode.

+To use the functionality, simply start aws-runas with the `--ec2` option, and the name of the profile (or ARN of the role) to obtain credentials for.
+If any command is supplied (aws-runas in "wrapper" mode), it will be ignored.
+Successful requests made to the HTTP endpoint will be output as INFO level logs in a quasi-http access log format

+    $ aws-runas --ec2 profile_name

 ## Building